daqing/airway/README.md

 About
 =====

-Airway is a full-stack web framework written in Go, inspired by Ruby on Rails.
+Airway is a full-stack API framework written in Go, inspired by Ruby on Rails.

 **[查看中文文档](https://github.com/daqing/airway/blob/main/docs/zh-CN/README.md)**